 But then again, if you look deep within yourself, being a marketing manager is a career position that fits you perfectly, and subconsciously, you've probably always been striving to enter this occupation.

 Why do I say this?
 Because I know you like helping people.
 You like to see people succeed, and this is exactly what you get to see and do by being a marketing manager.

-I don't care who you are, as a marketing manager, you believe in the products/services being sold by your employer.
-If you didn't, you wouldn't be able to spend day in, day out doing your best to promote them.
+I don't care who you are; as a marketing manager, you believe in the products/services being sold by your employer.
+If you didn't, you wouldn't be able to spend day in and day out doing your best to promote them.

 Now that you're a marketing manager...

 So, now what?
 You're a marketing manager.
 You've actually landed a job that allows you to promote something you believe in.
-While that's all good and dandy, you probably already know first-handedly that your job isn't going to be easy.
-In fact, the longer you continue in your position as a marketing manager, you realize just how difficult it is to market your employer, especially on a limited budget.
+While that's all fine and dandy, you probably already know firsthand that your job isn't going to be easy.
+In fact, the longer you continue in your position as a marketing manager, the more you realize just how difficult it is to market your employer, especially on a limited budget.

 Is there an answer?

-The question at hand, however, is what can you be doing to boost your online presence.
-Here comes the magic answer?
+The question at hand, however, is: What can you do to boost your online presence?
+Here comes the magic answer: